wq/wq.db/README.md

 A collection of [design patterns]&nbsp;(e.g. [identify], [relate]) that provide long-term flexibility and sustainability for user-maintained data collection applications.
 These patterns are implemented as installable Django apps.

 ### [wq.db.contrib]
-Like Django itself, wq.db includes a [contrib] module that provides additional functionality not considered to be part of the "core" library, including a [file manager], a [search] API, and a [chart] backend.
+Like Django itself, wq.db includes a [contrib] module that provides additional functionality not considered to be part of the "core" library, including a [file manager] and a [search] API.

 [wq]: https://wq.io
 [Django]: https://www.djangoproject.com/